cortexlabs/cortex/docs/clients/python.md

 client(env: str = None) -> Client
 ```

 Initialize a client based on the specified environment.
-If no environment name is passed, it will attempt using the default environment.
+If no environment is specified, it will attempt to use the default environment.

 **Arguments**: